This post may contain affiliate links.

 5. Travel Breaks Cultural Barriers

-When I did my MBA at an international graduate school in Seoul (Hello, Yonsei University!), ‘ethnocentric’ was the buzzword of the day and we tossed it around like the worldly jet setters we weren’t (but thought we were).
+When I did my MBA at an international graduate school in Seoul (Hello, Yonsei University!), ‘ethnocentric’ was the buzzword of the day.
+We tossed it around like the worldly jet setters we weren’t (but thought we were).

 Ethnocentrism is the attitude that your own race, nationality or culture is superior to others.
 It’s the act of judging another culture from your own point of reference.
 Often we do it unconsciously.